-The Shared Waste Services Manager confirmed that the Executive would make the decision on 21 December 2023.
+The Shared Waste Services Manager confirmed that it would be the Executive that would make the decision on 21 December 2023.
 She explained that the final specification would be finalised following dialogue to secure the best financially and environmentally sustainable position.